MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSecurityScope.md

 ```

 ### -NewName

-Specifies a new name for the security scope.
+Specify a new name for the security scope.

 ```yaml
 Type: String